 Each country was given a challenge, the building of a special project, be it a school, nursery or similar institution.
 The result has been a large number of impressive building projects throughout the country.
 These buildings contain teacher-training schools, secondary and vocational institutions and over 200 nurseries and day-care centers.

-How are Emunah programs and projects funded?
+How are Emunah programs and projects funded in Israel?
 Initially we totally depended on Poalei Hamizrachi.
 When contemplating a new program or project we would await the approval and distribution of funds from their treasurer.
 Emunah no longer wanted the general party to determine our list of priorities.
 Emunah broke away and became an independent body where we would make the financial decisions.

 While the administrative framework underwent a change, the basic philosophy remained the same.
-Today, the list of programs and projects is submitted to World Emunah affiliates, together raising the necessary funds for Emunah Israel.
+Today, the list of programs and projects is submitted to World Emunah affiliates (including Emunah of America, Emunah Canada, and others), together raising the necessary funds for Emunah Israel.
 None of these programs and projects would be possible without the unwavering support and generosity of thousands of donors worldwide.